{xtd_wp_head}

 License agreements describe the rights and responsibilities related to the use and exploitation of intellectual property developed at the University.
 University license agreements usually stipulate that the licensee should diligently seek to bring the intellectual property into commercial use for the public good and provide a reasonable return to the University.

-A licensee is chosen based on its ability to commercialize the technology for the benefit of the general public.
+A licensee is chosen based on its ability to commercialize the technology for the benefit of the University and the general public.
 Sometimes an established company with experience in similar technologies and markets is the best choice.
 In other cases, the focus and intensity of a start-up company is a better option.
-It is rare for the University to have multiple potential licensees bidding on an invention.

 Per University policy, a share of any financial return from a license is provided to the inventor(s).
 Most inventors enjoy the satisfaction of knowing their inventions are being deployed for the benefit of the general public.
 New and enhanced relationships with businesses are another outcome that can augment one’s teaching, research, and consulting.
 In some cases, additional sponsored research may result from the licensee.